ConjuringCoffee/abap-domain-constants-test/README.md

 # Contributing

-If you want to contribute to this class, please use my recommended
+If you want to contribute to this repository, please use [my recommended ABAP Cleaner Profile](https://github.com/ConjuringCoffee/abap-cleaner-recommendation).
+Pull requests are welcome.

+# What is `FOSS`?

+A dedicated application namespace wouldn't make much sense for a repository this small, so a more generic namespace made more sense.
+FOSS is an acronym for [free and open-source software](https://en.wikipedia.org/wiki/Free_and_open-source_software).

 # Miscellaneous